olalabs/Test-automation/README.md

 2. Install Intellibot @SeleniumLibrary Patched plugin

 Next steps:
-1. Put your chromedrive .exe file to Scripts in Python Folder
+1. Put your chromedriver .exe file to Scripts in Python Folder
 2. Add tools (path to Scripts in Python Folder) to path in environemnt variables:
 Control Panel -> System and Security -> System Properties -> Environment Variables